marklai1998/cs3201-text-messenger-assignment/readme.md

 ## Logic flow
 ### Join an existing room
-User will be prompted to type in the correct IP and port and a socket will be created with a try catch Error message will prompt if server can't reach for whatever reason After the connection made, user will be switch to the chatroom UI
+User will be prompted to type in the correct IP and port and a socket will be created with a try catch. <br />
+Error message will prompt if server can't reach for whatever reason. <br />
+After the connection made, user will be switch to the chatroom UI. <br />

 ### Host a new room
-User will only be prompted for the port, and the IP will keep as default (127.0.0.1) A server will be created and run in background
+User will only be prompted for the port, and the IP will keep as default (127.0.0.1). <br />
+A server will be created and run in background. <br />
-After creating the server, user will create a client connect to localhost with the same port After the connection made, user will be switch to the chatroom UI
+After creating the server, user will create a client connect to localhost with the same port. <br />
+After the connection made, user will be switch to the chatroom UI. <br />